 Start with a data source with data columns for

 Price data is read from column source headers - case sensitive - for

 Volumewith an additional time column of

-Date.
-Ensure your source data has columns matching these names, in addition to any required columns to differentiate between assets and instruments.
-The Financial Chart component will automatically assign price, data and volume columns to their respective data values.
+Time.
+Ensure your source data has columns matching these names in addition to any required columns to differentiate between assets and instruments.
+The Financial Chart component will automatically assign price, data and volume columns to their respective data values, defaulting to

 - Display Places

 - Number of decimal places to use for the price chart.